SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Now install 'pip3.11 install boto3 botocore'
 - 'ansible-inventory -i web.aws_ec2.yaml --list' now it will fetch the instances with name 'web'
 - Ansible fetched all the web-instances right ?
 Now if you want to connect to this web instances. 'ansible aws_ec2 -i web.aws_ec2.yaml -e ansible_user=centos -e ansible_password=DevOps321 -m ping' then web instances will give us replay 'pong'
 - What is Plug and Play ?
 If your ansible-server wants to connect to external systems like aws, azure, gcp etc. Then we need to add some plug of aws, azure, gcp thats what we call plug, similarly if ansible have aws plugin to connect to aws ec2, then we can fetch IP addresses.
-That is nothing but 'AWS Dynamic inventory plugin'
+That is nothing but 'AWS Dynamic Inventory Plugin'
 - We use ansible.cfg file to minimize the commands (or) arguments to the script in server.
 - Use 'ansible-vault encrypt group_vars/<some_name>.yaml' if already has existing vault.
 - If you want to edit the existing vault ---> 'ansible-vault edit web.yaml'
 - If you want to know wether it is encrypted or not ? 'cat group_vars/<some_name>.yaml'
 - If you want to see your credentials ? then 'ansible-vault view group_vars/<some_name>.yaml'
 - You can use ansible-vault anywhere in the roboshop project for any components you want.
-- Earlier we used Ansible-vault but recently we migrated to AWS SSM Parameter, since our entire infra is in AWS.
+- Earlier we used ansible-vault but recently we migrated to AWS SSM Parameter Store, since our entire infra is in AWS.
 We integrated ansible-vault with SSM Parameter to fetch the values directly from the AWS instead of ansible-vault.
 Which is a seamless integration instead of depending ansible-vault and ansible-vault commands.

 ### Session-25
 - What is terraform and why it is used ?
 In how many ways we configured our project ?
 Why we prefer ansible as configuration management while configuring the big project ?